rushipatilsawale/ML-Based-Demand-Renewable-Energy-Forecasting/README.md

 * Wind speed
 * Solar radiation

+The weather data was obtained for Delhi using historical hourly weather information.

 ---

 # Phase 1 — Data Acquisition, Cleaning & Integration

 **Status: ✅ Completed**

-Phase 1 established the validated dataset used for the subsequent analysis and forecasting stages.
+Phase 1 established the validated demand-weather dataset used by the subsequent analysis and forecasting stages.

 ## Demand Data Processing